 The grown Macauley (Mike) Whiting, Jr., president of the Herbert H. and Grace A. Dow Foundation named for and established by his great-grandparents, is helping to share, in thrilling ways, the special setting with people from throughout the world.
 Perceived (as opposed to real) risk is part of the plan.

-A $20 million, four-year effort, creation of the Canopy Walk and other features at Whiting Forest of Dow Gardens is the Foundation's largest project ever, officially opened to the public in early-October 2018.
+A $20 million, four-year effort, the creation of the Canopy Walk and other features at Whiting Forest of Dow Gardens is the Foundation's largest project ever, which officially opened to the public in early-October 2018.

 Stepping Up, Up and Away